 The Bachelor of Fine Arts degree is a professional advanced undergraduate curriculum incorporating a studio area of emphasis of 18 hours and study in at least two other studio areas.
-The B.F.A. degree includes the University Core Curriculum, 90 hours of approved art courses including 18 hours of art history, and 6 hours of foreign language.
+The B.F.A. degree includes the University Core Curriculum, 90 hours of approved art courses including 18 hours of art history.
+Foreign language is recommended to fulfill Fine Arts core requirement.
 A student must meet minimum requirements for admission to B.F.A. candidacy and must formally apply for candidacy after these requirements have been met.
 These minimum requirements include completion of ART 111, 112, 134, 233, 234, 240, and completion of at least 12 hours of general education requirements.
 All potential candidates must present a portfolio of work from their courses for formal review by the art department faculty for approval prior to entrance to the B.F.A. program.
 All students accepted into the program will be reviewed for retention in the program.